 - How can agency be strengthened or challenged?

 This workshop gives you the opportunity to better understand and explore the concept of agency in practical terms.
-It will enrich your capacity to apply and transfer theoretical knowledge and, combining it with direct experience, you will become better equipped in analysing culture and art in more concrete ways.
-You will equally be able to evaluate the practices of art institutions and other agents of cultural production in a real-life setting, as well as to conceptualise and test out alternative scenarios.
-This workshop will benefit students who study culture, art, philosophy, sociology and curating; it fosters critical thinking, observation and collaboration.
+It will enrich your capacity to apply and transfer theoretical knowledge and combine it with direct experience; and encourage you to examine art, culture and museum practices in concrete and real-life settings.
+You will consider different types of agency, evaluate their premises and conceptualise and test out alternative scenarios.
+Fostering critical thinking, observation and collaboration, this workshop will benefit students who study culture, art, philosophy, sociology and curating.

 Students should prepare a paragraph on how they understand agency and/or relevant references and quotes to be presented in class.